 General and administrative expenses for the year ended December 31, 2006 increased as compared to the year ended December 31, 2005.
 Salaries, employee related and other general expenses increased primarily due to increased headcount and administrative services.
 The increase in stock-based compensation expense was due to the adoption of SFAS 123R on January 1, 2006 as compared to the stock-based compensation benefit in 2005 that resulted from the fluctuation of our stock price on stock options that were repriced in November 2003.
 We expect general and administrative expenses other than non-cash stock-based compensation expense to increase in the future.
-We expect overall general and administrative expenses to increase significantly as a result of the adoption of SFAS 123R.
-See Note 2 - Summary of Significant Accounting Policies - Stock-Based Compensation in the footnotes to our financial statements.
+We expect overall general and administrative expenses to increase in stock-based compensation in the footnotes to our financial statements.